aletheon/eleutherios-website/README.md

 # Eleutherios

-Eleutherios (https://eleutherios.org.nz) is a global cooperative forum or two-way communications network that enables service providers (people or business) to cooperate or serve one another online.
+Eleutherios (https://eleutherios.org.nz) is a global cooperative forum or two-way communications network that enables service providers (people or business) to cooperate or serve one another at scale.

 ![1b](./src/assets/1b.png)